Institute on Taxation and Economic Policy (ITEP)

 Ohio

-- Conversations around cuts to the property tax continue, ranging from extreme repeal proposals to more tailored, and cost-effective circuit breakers.
-Gov. Mike DeWine warned that eliminating property taxes – an idea being pushed via a ballot effort – could require raising the state sales tax to 17 to 20 percent, which he says would be harmful to families, businesses, and low-income residents.
+• Previously, Gov. DeWine warned that eliminating property taxes – an idea being pushed via a ballot effort – could require raising the state sales tax to 17 to 20 percent, which he said would be harmful to families, businesses, and low-income residents.
+Also, lawmakers from both parties are discussing a renewed effort to repeal tax breaks for data centers after the governor vetoed the proposal last year.
+And Republican leaders are planning to override Gov. DeWine’s veto in last year’s budget that would have eliminated a sales tax break on construction materials for data centers.

 Oklahoma

-- In his state address, Gov. Kevin Stitt called for multiple new ballot measures.
-Along with unspecified changes to the state’s Medicaid expansion, eliminating legalized medical cannabis, and a cap to state spending, the governor called for a cap on state property tax growth.
+• In his state address, Gov. Kevin Stitt called for multiple new ballot measures.
+Along with unspecified changes to the state’s Medicaid expansion, eliminating legalized medical cannabis, and a cap on state spending, the governor called for a cap on state property tax growth.
 He did not lay out specifics.

 Oregon

-- Gov. Tina Kotek called for the repeal of a $4.3 billion transportation funding package after a referendum effort froze its planned increases to the state gas tax, vehicle title and registration fees, and a payroll tax.
-The freeze is in effect until voters can cast their ballots on the issue in November (or possibly sooner, in the May primary election).
-With the new funding blocked, Gov. Kotek has asked lawmakers to redirect existing funds to avoid layoffs and fund core programs but warning that broader tax decisions will need to be revisited in 2027 to create a long-term funding plan.
+• Gov. Kotek called for the repeal of a $4.3 billion transportation funding package after a referendum effort froze its planned increases to the state gas tax, vehicle title and registration fees, and a payroll tax.
+The freeze is in effect until voters can cast their ballots on the issue in May.
+With the new funding blocked, Gov. Kotek has asked lawmakers to redirect existing funds to avoid layoffs and fund core programs, but warned that broader tax decisions will need to be revisited in 2027 to create a long-term funding plan.

 Pennsylvania